 When you're looking for contact lenses for astigmatism, it's easy to get confused.
 Most popular brands have toric versions with a similar name so it's important to double-check that the title on the webpage or the lens box says either 'toric' or 'for astigmatism' somewhere on it.
 If you see this, you're sure to have the right type of lenses.

-Remember, as we outlined above, astigmatism is a condition that is unique to each person.
-This means that not every type of toric contact lens is going to be perfect for you.
-It's often advisable to stick to the brand or manufacturer that your optician has recommended for you to ensure that you get the best lenses for your needs.
+Remember, as we outlined above, astigmatism is an eye condition that is unique to each person.
+This means that not every type of toric contact lens is going to be perfect for you - that's why it's important to have a regular eye test and speak to your optician before choosing a product.
+Generally speaking, being proactive with your eye health and ensuring you buy your contact lenses using an up-to-date prescription is key to enjoying their amazing benefits.

 Have you been recommended a toric lens that is an opticians' own brand that you can't find online?
 Fear not: Boots and Specsavers lenses are basically equivalents of other branded contact lenses, but with different packaging.
 To find the equivalent lens to Boots own brand look at this table, and for Specsavers easyvision, you can use this table to find the right lens.